 - Place the last tortilla on top of the casserole and add the remaining sauce.

-- Cover with foil and bake in a preheated oven for 15 minutes.
+- Cover and bake in a preheated oven for 15 minutes.
 Remove the foil and bake for 10 minutes longer.

 Video